melsantos/Chicken-Farm/README.md

-# A-Maze-ing
+# For Rest
-A thrilling, immersize, a-MAZE-ing VR experience.
+A relaxing Foreset walking simulator

 by Chung "Charlie" Chin, Sayed Thurab, and Melissa Santos

 ## Features
- + A handmade maze
- + An a-maze-ing UI
- + Some AI creature
+ + All the features have changed
  + and more edit me later don't this leave in here

 ## Built With